dnanexus/dxfuse/doc/Internals.md

 what is available natively on the platform makes the update operation expensive.

+Under `-limitedWrite` mode, when a file is created, a remote DNAnexus file object is created.
+Sequential write operations are first written to a buffer in memory which maps to a DNAnexus file object part.
+Part sizes increase as file size grows.
+Once writing is complete and the file is flushed, the remote file object is closed immutably and can no longer be appended to.
-Under `-limitedWrite` mode, when a file is first created it is written to the local disk and marked dirty in the database, then sequential write operation could be done upon this file and the appended data will be uploaded to the remote file synchronously.
+marked dirty in the database, then sequential write operation could be done upon this file and the appended data will be uploaded to the remote file synchronously.
 Once writing file is done and the local file is closed, it would no longer be marked as dirty, and the remote DNAx file will be closed as well and become immutable.

 <!-- A background daemon scans the database periodically and